flybywiresim/docs/docs/simbridge/troubleshooting.md

 To check this you can look at the IP address the MCDU server has listed in its [main window](#main-window) while starting.

-Or check it as described here: [Find your IP address in Windows](https://support.microsoft.com/en-au/windows/find-your-ip-address-in-windows-f21a9bbc-c582-55cd-35e0-73431160a1b9)

 In the example above the IP address is `192.168.1.19`.

-Your device should typically also have an IP address starting with `192.168.1.x` in this case.
+Your device should typically have an IP Address starting with the same three sets of numbers (starting with 192.168.1 in this case).
+This is a good way to quickly verify that your remote device is even on the same network.

-You can check this in the device's network configuration.
+You can confirm your device is on the same network on that device's network configuration.
+See tip below.

 ??? tip "Examples for Device Network Information (click to expand)"
     **iPad:**